xchange11/imscED/README.md

 #### SCF Service

 The Subtitling Conversion Framework [(SCF)](https://github.com/IRT-Open-Source/scf) is used as a REST service to import SRT and EBU STL files.
-At the moment a public URL for this REST service is configured.
+At the moment a public URL for this REST service is configured (NOTE: This service is not available anymore).
 See the [Service README](https://github.com/IRT-Open-Source/scf/blob/master/README-SCF-SERVICE.md) of the SCF project how to setup your own SCF service.

 #### Burnin-Service